 Several monopod feet are worth considering if you are considering upgrading your monopod accessories.

 Monopods with feet are essentially tripods with short legs.
+That brings up the age old debate of monopod with feet vs tripod.

 Understandably, they don't give you the same degree of stability as you get with a bonafide tripod but they do give you great size and portability.